udacity/AIPND/README.md

 ### Programming Labs
 * [Intro to Python Lab - Classifying Images Lab:](https://github.com/udacity/AIPND/tree/master/intropylab-classifying-images "Classifying Images Lab") Determine which CNN architecture model works best at classifying images of dogs and their breeds.

-**REMOVE 'Projects' if not applicable**
-### Projects
-* Image Classifier: Build a Python application that trains an image classifier on a dataset, then predicts new images using the trained model.

 ## Dependencies